Last updated on 2026-01-21

 The Library and Information Technician program is designed to be completed in two years.
 The program structure includes:

-• Hands-on classroom activities
+- Hands-on classroom activities to reinforce learning.

 Featured Experiences

-• Field placements that provide real-world experience in various library and information management settings
+- Field placements that provide real-world experience in various library and information management settings.

-• Hands-on practical exercises conducted in dedicated labs
+- Hands-on practical exercises conducted in dedicated labs.

 Career Options